shamim-akhtar/jigsaw-puzzle/README.md

   </a>
 </p>

-This repository comprises the source codes for my tutorial on [**Create a Jigsaw Puzzle Game in Unity**](https://faramira.com/create-a-jigsaw-puzzle-game-in-unity/).

 > ### [**Read Part 1 – Implement Bezier Curve using C# in Unity**](https://faramira.com/implement-bezier-curve-using-csharp-in-unity/)
 > Repo Branch for Tutorial 1 is https://github.com/shamim-akhtar/jigsaw-puzzle/tree/tutorial-01